rehno-lindeque/adt.js/README.markdown

   TODO
 ```

+## ADT extras

+You can find additional utilities for manipulating and building ADT's in the [adt-util.js](https://github.com/rehno-lindeque/adt-util.js)submodule.

+* TODO: Move `adt.compose()` here... + example
+* TODO: Move `adt.constructors()` here + example
+* TODO: Move `adt.own` here + example

+In addition to this generic funcionality, there are also some existing ADT definitions in other submodules for you to use.

+* [adt-html.js](https://github.com/rehno-lindeque/adt-html.js) - A library for constructing, traversing and transforming HTML structures and their attributes.

 ## Advanced usage

 Using only a few primitive programming constructs ADT's never-the-less give rise to a suprisingly large variety of programming patterns.